groggero95/tsca/REPORT.md

 ## Data acquisition

-It's time now to intensively run many Montgomery exponentation encryption on a bunch of messages using different sets of private exponent `e`, modolus `m` and `k0` and obtain the timing measurements associated to each set, to be able afterwards to mount an attack.
+It's time now to intensively run many Montgomery exponentation encryption on a bunch of messages using different sets of private exponent `e`, modolus `m` and `k0` and obtain the timing measurements associated to each set, to be able afterwards to mount an attack on them.

-The different predefined pairs are declared in the file [cipher.c]: selecting the values for `VERSION` in [cipher.h] and having a predefined value for the key width, a different pair is selected.
+The different predefined sets are declared in the file [cipher.c]:  the values for `VERSION` in [cipher.h] and having a predefined value for the key width (set in [bigint.h] with the parameter `INT_SIZE`) picks up a different set.
+The number of sets is limited since we don't have a code capable of generating them autonomously.
+Have a look at them and select one.

+Two different codes are available to obtain timing measurements:

+* [helloworld.c]: to get measurements on the zybo board without the intervention of an OS;
+* [timing.c]: to get measurement on a pc/laptop running an OS.

 ### Bare metal Zybo Board acquisition

+The folder [zybo] contains all the necessary files to

-To run acquisitions on a OS-less system, for example on the Zybo board, two preliminary steps are necessary:
+To run acquisitions on a OS-less system, in our case the Zybo board, two preliminary steps are necessary:

+* set the `VERSION` and the `INT_SIZE` as explained before;
+*

 ### OS acquisition